-Impact Extent Magnitude Duration Probability of Overall occurrence Assessment Public Health concerns due to Local High Short -medium Possible Moderate labour influx and sanitation term
+Impact Extent Magnitude Overall Assessment Public Health concerns due to labour influx and sanitation Local Short -medium term Possible Moderate

 - The public toilets should have an adequate water storage facility to ensure that water is available 24 hours even when the supply from the main is off. - The project should provide for provision of adequate hand washing facilities at the public toilets - The Operator should ensure that the public toilets are clean at all times - The Contractor shall provide surveillance and active screening and treatment of workers and the community where a communicable disease is discovered. - All impacts of public health nature shall be mitigated using a well-coordinated approach that must involve health centres in the project area. - All workers shall be orientated and sensitized about responsible sexual behaviour in project communities. - The Operator will develop and follow a code of conduct.
 The information regarding Worker Code of Conduct will be provided in local language(s). - Other future epidemics/pandemics shall be handled as per the guidelines of Ministry of Health and World Health Organisation.